telus/tds-core/packages/Video/Video.md

 ### `simpleMode` usage

 - Must only be used on internal facing pages, it **must not** be used on marketing pages
-- Must be used with content that gives the video further context in order for it to meet accessibility standards
+- Must be used with supporting content that gives the video further context in order for it to meet accessibility standards

 For very specific internal use cases, `simpleMode` can be turned on to achieve the following effects: